deviator/gtkui/README.md

 3. Parameter of signal method must be gtk pointers (not wraps from gtkD).

-4. If you want don't use parameters for signal method be sure what this signal receive only one parameter, otherwise you should specify parameters.
+4. If you want don't use parameters for signal method be sure what this signal receive only two parameters (gtk widget and user data), otherwise you should specify parameters.